Frequently Asked Questions

 How can I join the Watchdog City community? (back)

-To buy or sell written content, audio and video works at Watchdog CityTM, you must first register for a Journalist account or Blogger/Reader account.
+To buy or sell written content, audio and video works at Watchdog CityTM, you must first register for a News Conusmer/Blogger account or a Journalist account.
 You must register for one or the other.
 Both account types can buy and sell content.

 Content for sale that is produced by Watchdog City journalist account holders receives the Watchdog City PressTM icon and their content is displayed "Above the Fold" in search results.
 Content for sale that is produced by bloggers receives the Blogger icon and their content is displayed in the "Blogosphere" in search results.